Ebiti Ndok: Life and career

 Born in Ibadan, the capital city of Oyo State, South-Western Nigeria, Ndok-Jegede is a native of Akwa Ibom State, Nigeria.
 She attended St Anne's School Ibadan for secondary school education.
-She started her career as a practicing nurse at the University College Hospital, Ibadan before she proceeded to the United Kingdom, where she obtained a degree in Management, Law, and Diplomatic Studies and also did Social Welfare training.
+She started her career as a nurse at University College Hospital, Ibadan before she went to the United Kingdom, where she obtained a degree in management, law and diplomacy and also trained in welfare.
 In 2011, she was the only woman who ran for president of Nigeria under the platform of the United National Party for Development, receiving 98,262 votes.

 Personal life

 Ndok-Jegede is married with four children.